nextauthjs/next-auth/README.md

 }
 ```

-The following databases are supported by default adapter:
+The following databases are supported by the default adapter:

 * cordova
 * expo